Canon M50 Mark II vs Fujifilm X-T4

 Studio photographers will appreciate that the Fujifilm X-T4 (unlike the M50 Mark II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the M50 Mark II and the X-T4 are recent models that are part of the current product line-up.
 The X-T4 replaced the earlier Fujifilm X-T3, while the M50 Mark II followed on from the Canon M50.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the M50 Mark II and X-T4 can be found, respectively, in the Canon M50 Mark II Manual (free pdf) or the online Fujifilm X-T4 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon M50 Mark II or the Fujifilm X-T4 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.